Paula Rego and Other Strong Women

 Strong Women from Rego’s Fairytales

-Paula Rego derives her inspiration from literature and film, with Disney movies being her great passion and influence on her 1996 Spellbound exhibition at the Hayward Gallery.
-She often brings up many fairy tales in her painting, yet all of them are somehow inverted, topsy-turvy, unsettling, and odd.
-Painters who inspire her are James Ensor, Francisco Goya and Edward Burra.
+Paula Rego derived her inspiration from literature and film, with Disney movies being her great passion and influence on her 1996 Spellbound exhibition at the Hayward Gallery.
+She often brought up many fairy tales in her painting, yet all of them are somehow inverted, topsy-turvy, unsettling, and odd.
+Painters who inspired her are James Ensor, Francisco Goya and Edward Burra.

 Strong Women Fight for Themselves

-Rego often paints women and does so without beautification or gloss.
-She admits to painting from a woman’s perspective because, as she says, she is a woman and she paints what she sees.
-Although she admitted that being a woman didn’t hinder her artistic development or career, she admits that getting a gallery or selling her work used to be difficult.
-Yet, it’s not a problem anymore as she is one of the most renown Portuguese and British artists.
+Rego often painted women and did so without beautification or gloss.
+She admitted to painting from a woman’s perspective because, as she says, she is a woman and she paints what she sees.
+Although she said that being a woman didn’t hinder her artistic development or career, she acknowledged that signing with a gallery or selling her work used to be difficult.
+Yet, it’s not a problem anymore as she is one of the most renowned Portuguese and British artists.

 We love art history and writing about it.
 Your support helps us to sustain DailyArt Magazine and keep it running.